Skip to topmenuSkip to main navigationSkip to main content

 • Ask your doctor if this implant is suitable for you.

-• Get a specially trained doctor to place the implant in your upper arm.
+• Go to a specially trained doctor to have the contraceptive implant fitted in your upper arm.

 Where can you get the implant?